Download your copy of Israel: An Archaeological Journey and start receiving Bible History Daily — both absolutely free!

 Sift through the storied history of ancient Israel in the free eBook Israel: An Archaeological Journey.

 Israel.
 The very name means different things to different people.
-It is a geographic place: the ancient land of the Hebrews as well as a modern Mediterranean nation.
+It is a geographic place: the ancient land of the Israelites as well as a modern Mediterranean nation.
 It is a people: practitioners of Judaism who see themselves as descended from Biblical Jacob.
 It is a hot-button political topic, a homeland, a vacation destination and, perhaps most significantly, it is the place where three of the world’s major religions converge, creating a palimpsest of history that is one of the richest and most complex in the world.

 The Fury of Babylon